vinser/flibgolite/README.md

 >The Open Publication Distribution System (OPDS) catalog format is a syndication format for electronic publications based on Atom and HTTP.
 OPDS catalogs enable the aggregation, distribution, discovery, and acquisition of electronic publications. [(Wikipedia)](https://en.wikipedia.org/wiki/Open_Publication_Distribution_System)

-__FLibGoLite__ is multiplatform lightweight OPDS server with SQLite database book search index This __FLibGoLite__ release only supports FB2 publications, both individual files and zip archives.
+__FLibGoLite__is multiplatform lightweight OPDS server with SQLite database book search index Current __FLibGoLite__ release only supports FB2 publications, both individual files and zip archives.

-OPDS-catalog is checked and works with mobile readers FBReader and PocketBook Reader
+OPDS-catalog is checked and works with mobile bookreaders applications FBReader and PocketBook Reader

-##  Install and run program
+__FLibGoLite__ program is written in GO as a single executable and doesn't require any prerequsites.
+All you have to do is to download, install and start it.

+##  Download
 ---

-   **FLibGoLite** is written in GO as a single executable and doesn't require any prerequsites
-   All you have to do is to download OS and hardware specific build and run it.
+Download your OS and Hardware specific program build

 |OS        |Hardware              |Program executable          |Tested  |
 |----------|----------------------|----------------------------|:------:|